stat133-sp19/hw-stat133-AziziDunia/Workout02/README.md

 # Workout02

-In this workout, we download raw data from basketball team known as the Golden State Warriors during the 2016 season and create dictionary for data.
-Make summaries and manipulate the data.
-Create various shot charts for the five players of the Golden State Warriors, interpret those data and combine them all together.
-Writing a report based on certain charts and tables.
+In this workout, students create a shiny app that allows them to visualize-in an interactive way-some of the saving/investing scenarios that we previously worked on our warmup06 for this class.
+The idea is to implement an app for the saving-investing modalities descriped in our section 4 of lab warmup6.
+These scenarios the three mode of investing is future value, annuity, and growing annuity